DES-Lab/AALpy/docs/README.md

 # Dive into Automata Learning with AALpy

-Whether you work with regular languages, or you would like to learn models of reactive systems, AALpy supports a wide range of modeling formalisms including **deterministic**, **non-deterministic**, and **stochastic automata**.
+Whether you work with regular languages or you would like to learn models of reactive systems, AALpy supports a wide range of modeling formalisms, including **deterministic**, **non-deterministic**, and **stochastic automata**.

 AALpy enables efficient learning by providing a **large array of equivalence oracles**, implementing various **conformance testing** strategies.

-Learning is mostly based on Angluin's [L*](https://people.eecs.berkeley.edu/~dawnsong/teaching/s10/papers/angluin87.pdf) algorithm, for which AALpy supports a selection of optimizations, including **efficient counterexample processing**.
+Learning is mostly based on Angluin's [L* algorithm](https://people.eecs.berkeley.edu/~dawnsong/teaching/s10/papers/angluin87.pdf), for which AALpy supports a selection of optimizations, including **efficient counterexample processing** and **query caching**.
 Finally, support for learning **abstracted nondeterministic Mealy machines** enables efficient learning of system models with large input space.